Vitamin C Benefits

 Vitamin C (also known as ascorbic acid) is abundant in vegetables and fruits.
 A water-soluble vitamin and powerful antioxidant, it helps the body form and maintain connective tissue, including bones, blood vessels, and skin.

 What does vitamin C do?
-What are some vitamin C benefits?

 How much, and what kind, does an adult need?